jikurata/events/README.md

 **Class** EventEmitter
 #### Properties
 - events: Object containing all Events registered by the EventEmitter.
 Object keys are the event names.
+- isEnabled: *Boolean*.
+When disabled, the emitter will suppress all emits.
+Registering and unregistering events will still occur regardless of this property.
 #### Methods
 - register(eventName)
   *Arguments*: